-Most commonly, your DXA test results are compared to the ideal or peak bone mineral density of a healthy 30-year-old adult, and you are given a T-score.
+Most commonly, your BMD test results are compared to the ideal or peak bone mineral density of a healthy 30-year-old adult, and you are given a T-score.
 A score of 0 means your BMD is equal to the norm for a healthy young adult.
-Differences between your BMD and that of the healthy young adult norm are measured in units called standard deviations (SDs).
-The more standard deviations below 0--indicated as negative numbers--the lower your BMD and the higher your risk of fracture.
+Differences between your BMD and that of the healthy young adult norm are measured in units called standard deviations (SD).
+The more standard deviations below 0, indicated as negative numbers, the lower your BMD and the higher your risk of fracture.

-Definitions Based on Bone Density Levels
+World Health Organization Definitions Based on Bone Density Levels

-Bone density is within 1 SD (+1 or -1) of the young adult mean.|
+|Normal||Bone density is within 1 SD (+1 or -1) of the young adult mean.|

-Bone density is between 1 and 2.5 SD below the young adult mean (-1 to -2.5 SD).|
+|Low bone mass||Bone density is between 1 and 2.5 SD below the young adult mean (-1 to -2.5 SD).|

-Bone density is 2.5 SD or more below the young adult mean (-2.5 SD or lower).|
+|Osteoporosis||Bone density is 2.5 SD or more below the young adult mean (-2.5 SD or lower).|

-Bone density is more than 2.5 SD below the young adult mean and there have been one or more osteoporotic fractures.|
+|Severe (established) osteoporosis||Bone density is more than 2.5 SD below the young adult mean, and there have been one or more osteoporotic fractures.|

-Low Bone Density versus Osteoporosis
+Low Bone Mass Versus Osteoporosis

-If you have low bone density that is not low enough to be diagnosed as osteoporosis, this is sometimes referred to as osteopenia.
+The information provided by a BMD test can help your doctor decide which prevention or treatment options are right for you.
+If you have low bone mass that is not low enough to be diagnosed as osteoporosis, this is sometimes referred to as osteopenia.
 Low bone mass can be caused by many factors, such as:

-- the development of less-than-optimal peak bone mass in your youth
+- The development of less-than-optimal peak bone mass in your youth

-- a medical condition or medication to treat such a condition that negatively affects bone
+- A medical condition or medication to treat such a condition that negatively affects bone

-- abnormally accelerated bone loss
+- Abnormally accelerated bone loss

-As a person with low bone mass, you can take steps to help slow down your bone loss and prevent osteoporosis in your future.
-Your doctor will want you to develop--or keep--healthy habits.
-These habits include eating foods rich in calcium and vitamin D and doing weight-bearing exercise such as walking, jogging, or dancing.
-In some cases, medication to prevent osteoporosis may be recommended.
+As a person with low bone mass, you can take steps to help slow down your bone loss and prevent osteoporosis in the future.
+Your doctor will want you to develop—or keep—healthy habits such as eating foods rich in calcium and vitamin D and doing weight-bearing exercise like walking, jogging, or dancing.
+In some cases, your doctor may recommend medication to prevent osteoporosis.